Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with 116 hits and a team-best slugging percentage of .468.
+- Reynolds has 117 hits to go with a slugging percentage of .467, both of which lead Pittsburgh hitters this season.

-- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 71st and he is 40th in slugging.
+- Among the qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 74th and he is 42nd in slugging.

-- Reynolds has had at least one RBI in 34.5% of his games this season (38 of 110), with two or more RBI 13 times (11.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 38 games this year (34.2%), Reynolds has picked up an RBI, and in 13 of those games (11.7%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.